react-native-webview/react-native-webview/docs/Guide.md

 You will often find yourself wanting to send messages to the web pages loaded by your webviews and also receiving messages back from those web pages.

-To accomplish this, React Native WebView exposes three different options:
+To accomplish this, React Native WebView exposes four different options:

 1. React Native -> Web: The `injectedJavaScript` prop
 2. React Native -> Web: The `injectJavaScript` method
+3. React Native -> Web: The `postMessage` method
-3. Web -> React Native: The `postMessage` method and `onMessage` prop
+4. Web -> React Native: The `postMessage` method and `onMessage` prop

 #### The `injectedJavaScript` prop